Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 3. Continuity of Care

 If you choose a home birth, you’ll work with the same midwife throughout your pregnancy.
 Instead of 7- to 10-minute appointments, you’ll have 60-minute appointments.
 How nice!
-You’ll get to know your care provider and learn what to expect during pregnancy and birth.
-A good midwife takes the time to know you and your baby; this relationship establishes trust and a bond essential to a healthy labor and delivery.
+You’ll have the opportunity to get to know your care provider and learn what to expect during pregnancy and childbirth.
+A good midwife takes the time to get to know you and your baby; this relationship establishes trust and a bond that is essential to a healthy labor and delivery.
 You’re no longer strangers when your baby is born, which is great!
 Because what’s more personal than a stranger checking your cervix?
 I’m just sayin’.

 4. No Restrictions